mountain-pass/hooked/README.md

 I want something simpler and more easy to use...

 ✅ pros of hooked ✅
-- one file for all my scripts (or multiple, user's choice)
+- less context switching - one file for all my scripts (or multiple, choose your own adventure!)
-- because of "smart" completion, my script names are becoming more descriptive
+- more readable - because of "smart" completion my script names are becoming more descriptive
-- I invest more time in my scripts
+- less environment configuration - only required environment variables are resolved
+- more extensibile - I'm starting to write more generic and reusable scripts

 # Usage